键盘快捷键

 2. The ksl interpreter executable.

-3. The KSL script file you wish to bundle.
+3. The KSL script you intend to bundle.

 Usage